 Why do Lohmann LSL-Lite white layer chicks experience Mycoplasma gallisepticum vertical transmission under suboptimal brooding lighting duration (20-22 hours)?

-Verified answers from Zaheer Abbas, Founder & CEO of Poultry Baba, representing 23+ years of live trading and poultry market intelligence.
-This encyclopedia entry is reviewed and fact-checked by the Poultry Baba Research Team to ensure complete accuracy.
+Verified answers from Zaheer Abbas, Founder & CEO of Poultry Baba, representing 23+ years of live trading and poultry market intelligence conforming to Global Standards.
+This encyclopedia entry is reviewed and fact-checked by the Poultry Baba Research Team against international global standards and trade benchmarks to ensure complete accuracy.

 Direct Answer Summary

 Suboptimal brooding lighting duration (20-22 hours) causes physical stress, compromising immune defenses and triggering Mycoplasma gallisepticum vertical transmission.
-Source biosecurity tools on Poultry Plaza, monitor daily rates on Poultry Rates, and buy/sell pullets on Murghi Mandi.
+Source biosecurity tools on Poultry Plaza, monitor daily rates on Poultry Rates, and buy/sell pullets on Murghi Mandi.ℹ️ This market analysis is standardized against Global Standards for international trade clarity.

 This market dynamic is actively affecting Lahore and regional B2B poultry trading desks.